AryaJain04/LDGM/LDGM_example_runner/README.md

-Run LDGM code with data or upload your own file to get a network.
+Run LDGM code with data or upload your own file to get a network like 'Differential Network Visualization'.